AGR-Yes/ScamMessagesPhilippines/README.md

 - Implementing a new feature
 - Discuss potential ways to improve project
 - Adding another graph/plot
+- Adding more datasets or Philippine-based data for the model

 **Just make sure that your contributions or reports are:**